 In 2022, ERLC issued a licence for the creation and use of artificially generated embryos that closely resemble human blastocysts (‘iBlastoids’).
 More detail on the background and process of the iBlastoid embryo research licence is outlined in the NHMRC Statement on iBlastoids.

-Advancements in human embryo research continue to develop rapidly.
-While ERLC pays close attention to international developments, any decision taken by ERLC, once it receives a valid licence application for this research, must be based on the requirements outlined under Australian law.
+As advancements in human embryo research continue to develop rapidly, ERLC considered how the legislation would be applied to various embryo models being developed.
+ERLC has developed a Decision Flowchart that outlines the decision process in determining how the legislation may apply to any embryo model research.
+Any decision taken by ERLC, once it receives a valid licence application for this research, must be based on the requirements outlined under Australian law.

 Researchers are strongly encouraged to contact the NHMRC embryo regulation team for advice about whether any proposed research involving embryo-like structures (for example, embryoids, blastoids, gastruloids) is regulated by the Australian legislation.
 Contact the NHMRC embryo regulation team at embryo.research@nhmrc.gov.au.